Illinois Online Lottery

 - Pick 4: This is an expansion of Pick 3, upping the stakes.
 A 50 cent play can win up to $2,500 or a $1 draw up to $5,000.
 The “Fireball” option is available here as well.

 Effective April 1, 2021, The Illinois Lottery doubled the price of a ticket for the Lotto game.
 It now costs $2, instead of $1.
 However it comes with additional drawings and improved odds.

 You can add the Extra Shot for another $1 per line if you prefer.
 Gameplay is mostly the same; you still have to pick six numbers or opt for a Quick Pick.
 The object is still to match as many of the numbers on your ticket to the drawing as possible.

 The odds are a bit better now, though.
 The pool of numbers shrank from 1-52 to 1-50.
 For that reason, your odds of winning any prize are now 1:6.9 when you play the game.

 Along with the odds upgrade, your ticket enters you into three drawings.

-As soon as the machine dispenses your ticket, you can find out whether or not it’s a winner.
+As soon as the screen or machine dispenses your ticket, you can find out whether or not it’s a winner.
 Prizes include progressive jackpots soaring into the six-figure range and the games refresh every two minutes.

 If you enjoy the thrill of scratching off a ticket to reveal a prize, then the Illinois lottery has a lot of options for you.
 Prices for these tickets range from $1 to $30, with prizes escalating appropriately.
 You can get them at any lottery retailer or vending machine.